martijnvdwoude/swipe-recycler-view/README.md

 - Improve VelocityTracker for swiping open items
 - Further improve how the front and back views are added/inflated to the SwipeRecyclerViewRowView
 - Implement functionality to disable swiping in either direction to prevent revealing either back views for individual items
-- Prevent swiping open items while scrolling the RecyclerView (now only scrolling will get disabled while swiping open an item)
 - More public methods for the SwipeRecyclerView
 - Implement functionality to rearrange items in their adapters
 - Implement more and useful attributes in addition to the attributes to provide the layouts for the front and back views